Chan Parker: Later years and death

 Charlie Parker died just a year and a week after their daughter, in 1955, not long before he would have turned 35.

 Two years after Parker's death, Chan married saxophonist Phil Woods and moved to France, where she spent much of the rest of her life.
-From this marriage, she had another daughter, Aimée Francesca Woods (1961-1993).
-In 1981, Chan helped write and edit a book of photographs of Charlie Parker entitled To Bird with Love and later authored an autobiographical memoir, My Life in E-Flat.
+She had another daughter from this marriage, Aimée Francesca Woods (1961–1993).
+In 1981, Chan helped write and edit a book of photographs of Charlie Parker titled To Bird with Love and later wrote the autobiographical memoir My Life in E-Flat.
 The second book was published in 1999, the year of her death from cancer, aged 74, in Étampes, France.

 Just before her death, Chan was interviewed by Ken Burns, and she is seen posthumously in Episode 8 of Burns' 2001 documentary Jazz.